-Much to my delight, the Finns love black liquorice, as do I!
+Much to my delight, the Finns love black licorice, as do I!
 You’ll find it in candies (I don’t even want to know how many bags of black liquorice candies I went through while cycling the Iron Curtain Trail), and ice cream!
-As I was cycling between 60 – 110km everyday, I thought that was an excellent excuse to indulge every chance I got!
-Here, I’m enjoying it while enjoying the view over Lake Saimaa in Savonlinaa, on the look out for the endangered Saimaa Ringed Seal.
+As I was cycling between 60 – 110km every day, I thought that was an excellent excuse to indulge every chance I got!
+Here, I’m enjoying it while enjoying the view over Lake Saimaa in Savonlinna, on the lookout for the endangered Saimaa Ringed Seal.

 Note: You can also find tar candy and tar ice cream.
 The candies weren’t too my liking and I didn’t try the ice cream, but if you’re feeling adventurous, it’s another option!

 I was pleasantly surprised to learn that Finland has wine!
 I sampled wine from the Hermanni Winery at the Hermanni Wine Tower in Ilomantsi, which provides a great view!
 It was the only winery I visited on my 20 day trip and it just happened to visit on my birthday!
 Talk about perfect timing – and a great way to relax after a day of cycling!